Clarkson-Applied-Data-Science/Course-feedback/README.md

 - Develop a centralized system for course feedback collection.
 - Provide a mechanism for alumni to suggest new courses.
 - Allow students to provide, edit, and review their feedback.
-- Enable faculty and administrators to analyze feedback trends through an intuitive dashboard.
+- Enable administrators to analyze feedback trends.
 - Improve communication and feedback loops between students (current and alumni), instructors, and departments.
 - Allow students to see course feedback to help them decide whether to enroll, beyond just the catalog description.